NikoNenov/SoftwareDevelopment/README.md

   * [Getting started with Prism](https://prismlibrary.com/docs/xamarin-forms/Getting-Started.html)
   * [Samples that demonstrate how to use various Prism features with Xamarin.Forms](https://github.com/PrismLibrary/Prism-Samples-Forms)

+### Libraries
+* [DotNetZip](https://www.nuget.org/packages/DotNetZip/) - is a FAST, FREE class library and toolset for manipulating zip files.
+Use VB, C# or any .NET language to easily create, extract, or update zip files.

 # Cross-platform frameworks

 ## Xamarin